vjeantet/hugo-theme-casper/README.md

 Contents here
 ```

-# Create new content based with default metadata from this theme
+## Create new content based with default metadata from this theme
+You can easyly create a new content with all metadatas used by this theme, using this command
 ```
 hugo new -t casper post/my-post.md
 ```